attacker-codeninja/web-hacking-playground/README.md

 * Are there any striking posts on the home page?
 * You have to chain two vulnerabilities to steal the session.
 XSS is achieved by exploiting a vulnerability in Open Redirect, where the victim is redirected to an external URL.
 * The Open Redirect has some security restrictions.
 You have to find how to get around them.
-Analyzes which text strings are not allowed in the URL.
+Analyze which strings are not allowed in the URL.
 * Cookies are not the only place where session information is stored.
 Reviewing the source code of the JavaScript files included in the application can help clear up doubts.

 </details>